 Methyl Chloride CH3Cl, gas (an organocloride) into the atmosphere after harvesting, providing it had access to a source of inorganic chloride, which most do.
 (These are quite separate from the organochlorine residues found in plants as a result of organochloride pesticides sprayed onto them).
 See Organochlorides in plants on the Chameleon page.

 SOLANINES in POTATOES

 Solanine has, amongst many other effects, a choline esterase inhibitor function and thus affects the central nervous system.
 The symptoms of solanine poisoning are nausea, vomiting, diarrhoea, stomach cramps, burning of the throat, heart arrhythmia, dizziness, and in severe cases hallucinations, loss of feeling, paralysis, jaundice, hypothermia and death.
 It causes apoptosis in cells; the cells commit suicide.
-Between 2 and 5mg/kg of body weight will cause severe poisoning, possibly fatal.
+Ingested concentrations of solanines of between 2mg and 5mg per kilogram of body weight will cause severe poisoning, possibly fatal.